-Some smaller agencies may not offer a structured-training programme but may give more access to senior members of staff for advice, and provide exposure to a more varied workload than a larger agency.
+Some smaller agencies may not offer a structured training programme but may give more access to senior members of staff for advice, and provide exposure to a more varied workload than a larger agency.

-Promotion to account executive takes place after three months to a year and depends on the amount of experience a candidate has prior to starting the role, as well as the flair they show for the job.
+It's common to start your PR career as a junior account executive or assistant account executive.
+Promotion to account executive will depend on the amount of experience you had prior to starting the role, as well as the flair you show for the job.